RAN Heritage Centre

 The RAN Heritage Centre exhibits the physical history of Australia's Navy.
-Displays range from large weapon systems to personal momentos representing the developments and events in Navy over more than 100 years.
+Displays range from large weapon systems to personal mementoes representing the developments and events in Navy over more than 100 years.

-Visitors to the RAN Heritage Centre will be able to enjoy seeing, touching and listening to a range of displays that provide an experience of Navy.
+Visitors to the RAN Heritage Centre will enjoy a range of displays that provide an experience of Navy.

 The Battle of Sydney

 View the conning tower of one of the Japanese midget submarines that attacked Sydney Harbour in World War II and watch the battle unfold on interactive Audio/Visual.
 See the Boom Boat that first raised the alarm on 31 May 1942.

 View a variety of items from the ships and battles of Navy's history.
 Artefacts include those from the colonial Navies, Sydney/Emden - Navy's first victory at sea, the struggles of World War II, the Cold War and the Persian Gulf.